Drone Mitigation Technology: Prepare for the Inevitable

 Drone detection systems will continue to provide security teams and law enforcement with early warning of incoming drones and actionable information about the pilot’s location.
 This intelligence will be paramount in deciding the appropriate mitigation response.

-Most drone pilots are not aware they are a threat; many are simply clueless or careless and just need to be asked to land their drone.
+Most drone pilots are not aware that they are a threat; many are simply clueless or careless and just need to be asked to land their drone.
 In these cases, locating the pilot allows for a non-escalatory resolution.

 Those pilots with ill intent will likely not attempt an attack without practice or a dry run days or weeks in advance to determine the best attack plan and to gauge the security response.